socketsupply/sockets.sh/src/docs/faq.md

 Possibly, create a PR and make an argument for why the feature is relevant to everyone who would use this project.

+### How can Webview based apps compete with the quality of native apps?

+Native apps require an enormous amount of developer effort if the developer wants their app to run across multiple platforms.
+Socket lowers the barrier to entry and lets in the worlds largest developer community.
+With care, avoiding bloated frameworks, a web-based app can run as well as any native app.

+### Why should I care that P2P is free?
+AWS is almost free!

+AWS is nearly free (until you have any kind of growth).
+But they still require your credit card and a lot of personally identifiable information.
+P2P is the only free and permissionless way to build networked software.

+### How effective are distributed networks at hosting the long tail of rarely-accessed content?

+In networks like BitTorrent, rarely-accessed content (content accessed less frequently than 72 hours) becomes unavailable as the few peers hosting that content drop offline.

+For this case, we enable developers to build hybrid networks.
+In hybrid networks, developers can choose to keep a centralized copy of all content.
+This keeps rarely-accessed content always available.
+For popular content, a distributed swarm of users’ devices also assist in distribution, reducing the cost of serving that content from a central location.